fivetran/dbt_instagram_business/README.md

 ## Contributions

-Don't see a model or specific metric you would have liked to be included?
+Don't see a model or specific metric you would like to be included?
 Notice any bugs when installing and running the package?
 If so, we highly encourage and welcome contributions to this package!
 Please create issues or open PRs against `main`.
 See [the Discourse post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) for information on how to contribute to a package.

 ## Database Support